RiyaJadhao/flight-delay-prediction-and-analysis/README.md

 Model evaluation

-Saving model and encoders
+Saving trained model and encoders

 Streamlit deployment

-Prediction and AI explanation
+Prediction and AI-based explanation

 🛠️ Technologies Used